How I gamified learning at Cloud Academy boosting user motivation and MoM cashflow.

 28% reduction in fullscreen toggling to study

-How I helped Circus Street clients feel at home after a platform transition and prevented a spike in support tickets.
+How I helped Circus Street learners feel at home after a platform transition, without increasing support burden.